dianaliu/js-photobooth/README.md

 - Obfuscate urls - user and photo number.
 Add guids or use usernames? checkout https://github.com/norman/friendly_id
 - Individual page has next and previous buttons to users photos
 - Add format.png for download link on photo#show
+- Don't make user log in to take and save imgs, create anons - would they have delete permission then? or auto delete from server after x minutes? scheduler.
+- tweet button script blocks loading of page, esp when many
+- disable turbolinks so ember will work
+- clean up commits